Devon Meadows

 Devon Meadows has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
+AreaSearch has identified ten projects expected to impact the area.
 Notable ones are Botanic Ridge Secondary College, Peppercorn Hill Estate, Settlers Run Estate, and Casey Fields South Employment Precinct.
-Below is a list of projects expected to be most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.